Code-Institute-Submissions/KateNowlan-Battleship_JulyResub/README.md

 ## Code Validation

-* The code was run through Pep8 to ensure standards were met. no significant issues detected.
+* The code was run through Pep8 to ensure standards were met.
+No issues detected.
 ![pep8 checker](assets/images/pep8.png)

+## Bugs and Fixes

+* -Intended outcome: the code must continue to loop until a valid input is entered
+* -Issue found: infinite loops,blank inputs being accepted causing the application to crash.
+* -Solution: added a try and except and while loop.

 ## Deployment